buildkite/elastic-ci-stack-for-aws/README.md

 ## Secrets

 Your stack has access to the `SecretsBucket` parameter you passed in.
-This should be used in combination with strong encryption to ensure that your CI secrets (such as Github credentials) are reasonably secure.
+This should be used in combination with server-side object encryption to ensure that your CI secrets (such as Github credentials) are reasonably secure.
 See the [Security](#security) section for more details.

-You provide a key via an environment var in your Buildkite config called `BUILDKITE_SECRETS_KEY` which will be used to decrypt all the files found in the secrets bucket.

 Two files are specifically looked for, `id_rsa_github`, for checking out your git code and optionally `env`, which contains environment variables to expose to the job command.

+By default, builds will look for `s3://{SecretsBucket}/{PipelineSlug}/filename`.
+You can override the `{PipelineSlug}` part with the `BUILDKITE_SECRETS_PREFIX` environment variable.

+You should encrypt your objects with a project-specific key and provide it in `BUILDKITE_SECRETS_KEY` which will be used to decrypt all the files found in the secrets bucket.

 ### Uploading your Secrets